 With our blowdown boiler technology, we can convert more than 90 percent of every barrel of water we use into steam and we can recycle a greater percentage of that water.
 That reduces our demand for make-up water by over 50 percent, and it means we use much less water overall from nearby aquifers.

-We successfully commercialized our blowdown boiler technology at Foster Creek in 2011 and are currently using four blowdown boilers at this project.
-We’re also beginning to use blowdown boilers at our Christina Lake oil sands project.
+We successfully commercialized our blowdown boiler technology at Foster Creek in 2011 and are currently using four blowdown boilers at this project as well as two at our Christina Lake oil sands project.